devedmonton/codevid19.com/policies/rules.md

 Prizes amounts and types will be determined at the discretion of organizers and event sponsors, and distributed in a manner they see fit.

+In the event of a tie for a prize awarded by vote, then the winner will be deemed the first project to receive their final vote.
+If this does not resolve the tie, the organizers reserve the right to determine a winner based on their judgement.
+The organizers will strive to do so in an appropriate, fair and impartial manner.

 If you've made it this far, you're awesome.
 Ping @Mark on Slack and say hello! :)

 ## Frequently Asked Questions (FAQs)